The email newsletter hasn’t changed much over the years but that’s not necessarily a bad thing.

 Believe me.
 You can pour hundreds of hours into crafting the perfect email sequence and body content but none of it means a thing if your email is never opened.
 Your email subject line is the first and most important element of the newsletter because this is what gets the click and the content read.

-Email marketing service provides like MailChimp has actually published data, from their customer base, detailing the effectiveness of each email subject line.
+Email marketing services like MailChimp has actually published data, from their customer base, detailing the effectiveness of each email subject line.

-From this article alone, we can deduct that the most effective headlines to have the following elements:
+From this article alone, we can figure out that the most effective headlines to have the following elements:

 - Timely information relevant to the subscriber